-At the AGM on May 21, 2019, six Board members were elected without deputies, including the Chairman of the Board, for the period until the close of the 2020 AGM.
-Lars Wollung was elected a new member of the Board and appointed Chairman of the Board.
-Carl Filip Bergendal, Johan Löf (CEO), Britta Wallgren, Hans Wigzell and Johanna Öberg were re-elected as Board members.
+At the AGM on June 30, 2020, six Board members were elected without deputies, including the Chairman of the Board, for the period until the close of the 2021 AGM.
+Carl Filip Bergendal, Johan Löf (CEO), Britta Wallgren, Hans Wigzell, Lars Wollung and Johanna Öberg were re-elected as Board members and Lars Wollung was also re-elected as Chairman of the Board.
 The composition of the Board fulfills the Code's requirements in respect of the independence of Board members.
 The independence of Board members is presented in the table below.
-The Board is presented on page 58, along with the members' other significant assignments and shareholdings in RaySearch.
+The Board is presented on pages 56-57, along with the members' other significant assignments and shareholdings in RaySearch.
 Once each fiscal year, the Board undertakes an evaluation of its own performance using a systematic and structured process.
 The evaluation provides a basis for the Board's future work.
 The Board also evaluates the CEO's performance and instructions regularly, at least once annually, but in this respect the company deviates from rule 8.2 of the Code's provisions by allowing the CEO to participate in the evaluation.
 The reason being that the CEO is a Board member, and the Board believes that the CEO's participation will not have a negative effect on the evaluation.

-Those shareholders (representing approximately 67 percent of the voting rights in the company) who submitted a proposal for the composition of the Board prior to the 2019 AGM applied rule 4.1 of the Corporate Governance Code as a diversity policy.
+Those shareholders (representing approximately 67 percent of the voting rights in the company) who submitted a proposal for the composition of the Board prior to the 2020 AGM applied rule 4.1 of the Corporate Governance Code as a diversity policy.
 The aim of the policy is that the Board should be characterized by versatility and breadth in terms of the skills, experience and background of the AGM-elected members with consideration for the company's operations, phase of development and otherwise appropriate composition, and strive to achieve an even gender distribution.
-The 2019 AGM resolved in accordance with the submitted proposal, whereby the Board as of the 2019 AGM has consisted of six members (five reelected and one newly elected), of whom two members were women (33 percent women).
+The 2020 AGM resolved in accordance with the submitted proposal, whereby the Board as of the 2020 AGM has consisted of six members (all re-elected), of whom two members were women (33 percent women).
 The members also have a broad mix of professional backgrounds and skills, and represents various sectors of the business community.

-THE BOARD'S WORK IN 2019
+THE BOARD'S WORK IN 2020

 The Board's work is governed by a formal work plan that is adopted annually and regulates such issues as the decision-making structure in the company, the Board meeting schedule and the duties of the Chairman.
 The Board as a whole addresses internal control issues that are its responsibility.
+In addition, the company's auditor personally reports their review observations to the Board every year.
+The Board held 13 meetings during the year, six of which was per capsulam.
+Due to the COVID-19 pandemic and to reduce the risk of spreading the virus, most of the Board's meetings were held as teleconference or video conference meetings.
+The attendance of the members is presented below.